 Research paper assessed by multiple readers.
 PS majors in capstone courses will be required to produce a research paper or other substantial project.
 This assignment will draw upon political science literature and require students to apply some of the methodological techniques and critical thinking skills they have acquired in other classes.
 We will assess these papers/projects to see if the students meet the criteria as specified in category 3a above.
 These papers will be assessed both by the instructor of the capstone course and by other faculty in political science or an Alumni Advisory Board member (2 readers per paper).
 Each will use the same five-point rubric.
 Should a difference of more than two points occur with the first two readers, a third reader reviews the paper; the middle score is used as the final score.

-Indirect Measures
+Indirect Measure

-b.1) Alumni surveys.
-Surveys of departmental alumni will be administered every three years.
-The survey asks a number of questions related to student learning objectives, such as how their undergraduate degree related to their career or graduate school preparation (see attached copy of alumni survey).
-Surveys will be sent to all undergraduate alumni, typically about 30% respond to our surveys.

-b.2) Student Surveys We will administer each term a survey of students in the capstone courses.
+b.1Student Surveys We will administer each term a survey of students in the capstone courses.
 These courses will enroll only majors and these students will be juniors or seniors so they will have more experience on which to make assessments.
 This survey will ask about the quality and rigor of the program, assessments of skills students think they have acquired, and contain open-ended questions asking for feedback.
 These will be easier to administer than focus groups and can provide us with information that we may use to adjust the curriculum in terms of content, methods, and expectations of students.

 5. List the individual(s) who have primary responsibility for administering assessment activities.